ernestmumo/acs455HCIproject/TradeFlow.md

 - **Benefit**: Even if a user cannot distinguish Red from Green (Deuteranopia), the Arrow and Sign provide redundant, unambiguous cues.

 **Research Context**:
-- *“Dual coding principles are crucial for ensuring that information conveyed visually is also comprehensible to individuals with color vision deficiencies.”* [Vertex AI Search Summary]
+- *“Dual coding principles are crucial for ensuring that information conveyed visually is also comprehensible to individuals with color vision deficiencies.”*
-- *“When color is the only indicator... colorblind users may miss crucial information.”* [Vertex AI Search Summary]
+- *“When color is the only indicator... colorblind users may miss crucial information.”*

 ### C. Glassmorphism & Modern Aesthetics
 The UI employs **Glassmorphism** (translucency, blur) and an **Earthy Color Palette** to reduce visual fatigue and create a hierarchy of depth.